mercuryfillings/eKnow/README.md

 Despite being able to access my API from postman, I couldn't get it to work within the browser because of its CORS settings.
 Luckily, I found an API on Heroku called CORS Anywhere that help me get around this.

 I had a ton of trouble testing, and a lot of it came from the fact that jest and enzyme don't seem very friendly for testing when using withRouter.
 I had to wrap every test in a Router tag in the end, but it made it extremely hard to figure out if I was building tests incorrectly or encountering this weird withRouter complexity.

+Getting the old problems to render as clickable links on home was challenging because I needed to refactor everything from my child components to be props in my app component controlled by a helper function passed down as a prop; Big thanks to Soleil for helping with that.
+Similar problems happened with getting the musings to stick, but that was slightly easier.

+Making the additional forms appear for the musings was very tough, and this is probably the most frankencodey part for me.
+That says, it works, even if it doesn't feel like it was the right way to do it.
+A last-minute bug fix made it a lot better, hiding the "add fields" makes for a lot less user-error.